mathiasrichter/shapiro/README.md

 | `application/schema+json`                  | not yet implemented   |

 If no accept header is specified, Shapiro will assume `text/turtle` as default.

+### Markdown in RDFS Comments/SKOS Definitions/DCT Descriptions
+When rendering for mime type `text/html` Shapiro will consider markdown in RDFS comments, SKOS definitions, DCT descriptions for improved readability of documentation.

 ### No URL fragments
 Shapiro is opinionated about URL fragments for referring to terms in a schema - it plainly does not support them ([here's why](https://blog.httpwatch.com/2011/03/01/6-things-you-should-know-about-fragment-urls/)).
 So when writing your schema a.k.a. model a.k.a. vocabulary a.k.a. ontology, please ensure you refer to the individual terms it defines using the regular forward slash: e.g. `http://myserver.com/myontology/term` instead of `http://myserver.com/myontology#term`